JuliaData/DataFrames.jl/docs/src/man/missing.md

 │ 1   │ 4     │ 2     │ d      │
 │ 2   │ 5     │ 1     │ e      │
 ```
-You can define the column or the list of columns where to search for the missing rows to be removed.
+You can define the column or the list of columns where to search for the rows containing `missing` values to be removed.

 ```jldoctest missings
 julia> dropmissing(df, :x)